'We’ve marketed the peat smoked bacon at farmers’ markets in Northern Ireland and received very positive feedback'

 The bacon is dry cured and cold smoked over traditional Irish peat, turf as we know it, from the local area.
 It’s smoked slowly for a short time over the embers of a turf fire, which provides a very distinctive flavour.
 The bacon is from a long established local supplier and is fully traceable.

-“The bacon is an integral part of our focus on developing deliciously different flavours for our all our meats,” continues Jonathan, who has also developed mutton and lamb products and a wide variety of sausages.
-“The bacon has a subtle smoked aroma and a deliciously different taste, according to the Great Taste judges,” he continues.
+“The bacon is an integral part of our focus on developing deliciously different flavours for our all our meats,” adds Jonathan, who has also developed mutton and lamb products.

-The peat smoked bacon, he continues, is the result of his work to create different products that set the business apart in the marketplace.
-“I believe we need to be different in what has become an intensely competitive marketplace.
-There are a host of bacon producers throughout Ireland.
-Our focus is on great tasting foods,” he adds.

-Buchanan’s already has an impressive reputation for producing superb turkey products that included meat aged in a small Himalayan salt chamber that Jonathan also constructed on the farm.